-Bring an Ample Supply
+Bring an Ample Supply of Over-the-Counter Medications

 You are encouraged to bring your favorite remedy for common illnesses such as headaches, colds, diarrhea, upset stomach, allergies, and sinus problems.
 You are not likely to find the exact brand overseas that you are used to here at home.
 In most countries, you will have access to a variety of over-the-counter (OTC) medications, however it is important to remember that many countries do not have the same rigorous standards as the FDA here in the United States.
 You may also find that common OTC medications in the US require a prescription overseas.